token03/osu_oracle/README.md

 5. You could also try the Google Colab but it's still a WIP.

 ## Known Issues
-- Low SR (< ~5) maps outside of are not being categorized properly at all
+- Low SR (< ~5) maps are not being categorized properly at all
 	- ex.
 1264763
 - Maps with multiple skillsets sometimes get categorized weirdly
 	- ex.
 Marianne (644971) as tech/alt
 - Gamemodes other than standard are currently not supported and will probably break
-- Short and long maps sometimes are sometimes categorized weirdly
+- Extremely short and extremely long maps are sometimes categorized weirdly